chekeAditya/Android-Interview-Question/Random_Question/Readme.md

     You can insert the above bit of code in the location where you want the actions to be performed on the main UI thread.

 - **What is the intent?
-What is the` maximum amount of data that you can transfer using intent?**
+What is the` maximum amount of data that you can transfer using intent**
     - An intent is a messaging object you can use to request an action from another app component.
     - Using Intent you can start an activity, start a service, delivering broadcast.
     - The maximum amount of data transfer is approx 1MB

-- What is a fragment?
+- What is a fragment
     - Fragment is a small chunk of UI
     - It has it's own lifecycle
     - it can process it's own events
     - it can be added or removed which the activity runs
-- **When should you use a fragment rather than Activity?**
+- **When should you use a fragment rather than Activity**
     - Combines several fragment in a single activity.
     - Reuse the same fragment across several activities
     - Make better use of larger screen space tablets